Versatilecos/PolarCloudDetection/README.md

 Download Fmask at https://github.com/GERSL/Fmask.
 Set the path and run 'Automask'.
 The detailed information can be found at Fmask readme.

 Step 2:
+Download all of the codes.
+'CloudMask' is the main function.
+'Test' shows an example of this algorithm.
+Please change the projection information in "CloudMask" if you were to run Greenland imagery.
+(Antarctic: 3031, Greenland: 32623, code rows: 40 and 41).

+Step 3:
-Open the 'test' and set the path.
+Open the 'Test' and set the path.
 You can start with a large blockSize (such as 64, 128, 256) to quickly obtain results and then reduce the blockSize for more accurate results.
 The information of parameters are in function 'CloudMask'.
+The range of Correlation_threshold and Energy_threshold are [0.7,0.9] and [0.15,0.4].
+The most strict parameter setting is 0.9, 0.15 while the most lenient parameter setting is 0.7, 0.4.

+Step 4:
 All cloud detection results will be placed in the CloudDetectionResult folder.
 It is recommended to check the B6_cloud, B9_cloud, and CloudMask results for parameter adjustments.

 Remember: you need to run Fmask first, obtain the Fmask image, and place it in the corresponding file path before you run this algorithm.